Mikel Rico

-Mikel Rico Moreno ([mikel riko moɾeno]; [ˈmikel ˈriko moˈɾeno]; born 4 November 1984) is a Spanish professional footballer who plays as a central midfielder for FC Cartagena.
+Mikel Rico Moreno ([mikel riko moɾeno]; [ˈmikel ˈriko moˈɾeno]; born 4 November 1984) is a Spanish former professional footballer who played as a central midfielder.

 After spending much of his career in Spain's lower divisions with Conquense, Polideportivo Ejido and Huesca, he achieved promotion to La Liga with Granada in 2011, moving to Athletic Bilbao two years later.
-He amassed totals of 200 matches and 15 goals in the top division over eight seasons before returning to Huesca in summer 2019.
+He amassed totals of 200 matches and 15 goals in the top division over eight seasons, before returning to Huesca in summer 2019.

 Club career

 Early years

-Born in Arrigorriaga, Biscay, Rico was schooled in football at local clubs CD Padura and Danok Bat CF as a child.
+Born in Arrigorriaga, Biscay, Rico was schooled in football at local clubs Padura Club and Danok Bat CF as a child.
 He then joined the ranks of neighbouring CD Basconia, which acted as a farm team of Athletic Bilbao; in April 2001 he appeared as a late substitute in one Tercera División match, where Joseba Arriaga and Andoni Iraola also featured.

 Rico moved to UB Conquense in 2003.
 Most of the first season was spent in their reserves, but the second, also in the Segunda División B, saw him feature regularly, attracting the attention of Polideportivo Ejido who signed him in 2005.

 Rico was loaned back to Conquense for 2005–06, which ended in relegation from the third level.
 He made his debut as a professional with Ejido in the following campaign, making 20 league appearances before being loaned out again, to SD Huesca.

 In 2007–08, Rico helped Huesca achieve promotion to division two via the play-offs.
 Afterwards, he returned to the Estadio Municipal Santo Domingo for one more season, still in the third tier.